ministryofjustice/panda-tech-radar/README.md

 # Motivation

-At [Zalando](http://zalando.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
+At [HMPPS Digital](https://mojdigital.blog.gov.uk/), we maintain a [public Tech Radar](https://github.com/ministryofjustice/hmpps-digital-tech-radar) to help our engineering teams align on technology choices.
 It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).